 Get more for your money by pursuing this ranking of the "Best Music Schools for the Money".
 These rankings were created to help students like you discover quality and affordable options.
 We create all of our rankings with outcomes in mind.
 See the full ranking methodology.

 Luther College is among your top options if you want to study Music.
-Soon after graduation, music students typically earn around $39,031 in their early careers.
+Students from the music major at Luther College get 32.9% more than the average college grad with the same degree.
 Decorah, Iowa gives you a quaint small-town ambiance for college students to grow in.

 Luther College does not require first-year students to live on-campus.
 Get more than 26 on the ACT?
 That is over the usual applicant score, so you have a good possibility of getting in.
 Ever wish colleges were graded with a report card?
 Now they are.
 Take a look at Luther College's scorecard.

 Illinois State University is a good choice for students pursuing a Music degree.
 Illinois State University music majors receive 39.2% more than the typical music grad.
 The destination of Normal, Illinois, is nice for individuals who favor a more tranquil, suburban area.